-Security is the only part of Edge that deserves any praise (though Chrome is better when it comes to updates — read our Microsoft Edge vs Chrome piece).
+Security is the only part of the Microsoft Edge browser that deserves any praise (though Chrome is better when it comes to updates — read our Microsoft Edge vs Chrome piece).
 The SmartScreen system blocks malicious websites and is actually better at doing so than Google Safe Browsing.

 Mozilla Firefox is another browser that just barely didn’t make it onto our list.
 Its update frequency is excellent, and the browser uses Google Safe Browsing to protect its users.

-Despite this, the unsecure connection warning can be hard to notice, and locally stored passwords are completely unprotected unless you manually enable a master password.
+Despite this, Mozilla Firefox has an unsecure connection warning that can be hard to notice, and locally stored passwords are completely unprotected unless you manually enable a master password.
 For a more thorough rundown of the browser, check out our Mozilla Firefox review, as well as our best VPN for Firefox piece so you can stay safe while using it.